asyncapi/website/pages/blog/intent-driven-api.md

 doc.channels().filter(c => c.hasSubscribe()).map(c => c.subscribe().messages()).flat();
 ```

 We can observe that the [Parser-js](https://github.com/asyncapi/parser-js) API (`v1.x`) is completely coupled with the structure of the AsyncAPI spec (by the date of this post, `v2.0.0`) document.
-The API is just a layer on top of the Json Schema parsed document with some helpers and extras, meaning you should know how the document's structure to get info from it.
+The API is just a layer on top of the Json Schema parsed document with some helpers and extras, meaning you should know the document's structure to get info from it.

 Let's emulate a possible breaking change.